 The next responsibly will be your legal obligations.
 Most states require building contractors to be licensed; therefore, you will need to check with your local government and obtain necessary licensing.
 You will also need to have a contractor’s insurance policy that includes a general liability policy and worker’s compensation package.

 Depending on the type of business you want to run?
-You will need some type of accounting or payroll service for yourself and your employees.
+You will need some type of accounting or payroll service for yourself and your employees such as infinitaccounting.com.
 If you plan on utilizing a payroll service, they will take care of all of the appropriate federal and state taxes as well as social security payments and unemployment premiums for each employee.

 You also have the option of hiring your workers as a subcontractor and issuing them a 1099 tax form; however, they will need to meet the same licensing and insurance requirements as yourself.